Let’s face it — no one likes an overgrown garden. Or, at least that’s what men seem to believe…

 Believe it or not, gardening can turn into a team effort.

 Most men prefer to groom their pubic areas themselves, with our study finding that over 80 percent prefer to do just that.
+But sometimes it’s hard getting the skin taut while using an electric razor.
 Pulling up at a surprising second place is beauty salons.
 Yes, people pay other people to trim their pubic hair.
 It’s been a growing trend since at least 2016.

 Weirdly, our study also finds that significant others are last on this list — behind platonic friends.
 Perhaps it’s a trust issue?